Entrepreneurs Roundtable Accelerator: Other

+In 2025, ERA portfolio company Rockerbox was acquired by DoubleVerify (DV) for $85M; DV is publicly traded on the NYSE.

 In 2021, ERA portfolio company, Katapult, was acquired by a Special Purpose Acquisition Corporation (SPAC) that valued the company at $1 billion.
 The company is now publicly traded on the NASDAQ stock exchange under ticker, KPLT.

 In 2021, ERA portfolio company, TripleLift, sold a majority stake in its business to Vista Equity Partners, valuing the former at $1.4 billion.

 Prior to 2021, ERA had not launched any unicorns.

 Not all ERA alumni startup ventures survive and flourish.
 For example, the WebThriftStore website indicates it is now closed.

 Similarly, alumni startup Consignd appears to have ceased operations, and its cofounders joined forces with founders of another startup (VocalizeLocal) they had met in the same ERA winter 2013 cohort to form a new $400 million e-commerce unicorn called Casper.

 Regulatory

 Entrepreneurs Roundtable Accelerator (ERA) is licensed and registered under the Central Registration Depository (CRD) system that is maintained by the U.S. private self-regulatory organization FINRA.

 ERA is also registered with the U.S. federal SEC and state securities authorities, and annually updates the Form ADV filing after its December fiscal yearend pursuant to the SEC-enforced U.S. federal Investment Advisers Act of 1940.